-When a second concussion is suffered, the time period that the athlete must wait varies from two to four weeks depending on concussion severity.
+When a second concussion is suffered, the time period that the athlete must wait varies from two to four weeks, depending on the concussion severity.
 After three concussions (two, if severe), the player should terminate.
 There has been tremendous research and development in designing new helmets, but their effectiveness in preventing concussions has not been proven.
 Mouth guards can reduce dental injuries but also have little impact on preventing concussions.
-Padded goal-posts in soccer can help prevent more serious brain injuries in this sport.
+Padded goal posts in soccer can help prevent more serious brain injuries in this sport.
 In addition, lighter waterproof balls can be considered to reduce the impact of the ball striking the head during heading.
-However, there is some concern that protective equipment results in more aggressive play and may paradoxically increase the incidence of injuries [29].
+However, there is some concern that protective equipment results in play that is more aggressive and may paradoxically increase the incidence of injuries [29].